FLEXIBLE LINER INSULATION

-Insulated flues improves the draw.
+Insulating flues improve the draw.

-- the stack is particularly tall, or
+- When the stack is particularly tall or;

-then the answer is a definite YES!
 Insulated liners keep the flue gases warmer, increase the upward speed of those gases and help prevent condensation.

-Otherwise it is not necessary.
+Otherwise, it is not necessary.
 The air between the liner and the flue will insulate the liner.

-Installing with a chimney wrap: Instead of feeding the flue down the chimney, you haul it up the chimney.
+Instead of feeding the flue down the chimney, you haul it up the chimney.
 The person at the top has to have a very secure platform (e.g. scaffolding).
 A cherry picker might work but add the liner and wrap weight to the maximum allowed by the cherry picker.

 Vermiculite (Micafil) is supplied in bags.
 It is very light and will be taken by the wind easily.